afni-gangc/afni-gangc.github.io/_posts/2022-05-20-blog-post-title-from-file-name.md

 beta    0.187     0.001    0.184    0.189 1.000     3948     1820
 ```

-We should be happy that the four chains were well-behaved ($\hat R < 1.05$).
+In the above summary above, there is a lot of information to unpackage at various levels (population, condition, correlation, standard deviation, etc).
+But first, we should be happy that the four chains were well-behaved ($\hat R < 1.05$).
 In addition, we can use posterior predictive checks to verify the model quality:

 ```{r}
 pp_check(m, ndraws = 100)